skluck/skluck.github.io/about.md

 icon: info_outline
 ---

 Hello.
-I am a developer based in SE Michigan.
+I am a software developer based in SE Michigan.

 I mostly focus on backend applications and services, but can work with frontend technologies and databases as well.

+## Who the hell am I?

+I write software.

+In **2006** I joined HFHS.
+I've written CRMs and patient-management systems for [Hnry Ford Health System](http://www.henryford.com).

+Then I joined Quicken Loans in **2012**.
+I helped them launch the future of mortgage servicing with [MyQL Servicing](https://myql.com).
+Since the I've focused on building the foundation for PHP applications within QL.
+This includes deployment, CI, unit testing, and other system architecture for PHP and beyond.

+Elixir is pretty cool, I've spent a lot of time exploring and learning about its ecosystem.

 ---